3 Days in Venice Itinerary: How to Spend the Perfect Long Weekend

 The second is to visit Burano, a colourful island in the Northern Venetian Lagoon.
 This bright little island is renowned for its vibrant houses and lace-making tradition.
 Spend your afternoon strolling along the canals, exploring the lace shops, and taking plenty of colourful photos.

-Seek out a cosy local restaurant in a less touristy area for your final dinner.
-Enjoy a relaxed meal with authentic Venetian flavours.
-We stumbled upon a great little one down a side street where I enjoyed an incredible Minestrone soup and a strawberry and mascarpone dessert.
+Seek out a cosy local restaurant in a less touristy area for your final dinner and, if you haven’t already, sample some authentic Venetian flavours.
+We stumbled upon a great little one down a side street where I enjoyed an incredible Minestrone and a strawberry and mascarpone dessert.
+It looked like a little living room, but it had some of the best food that we’ve had during our entire trip.
+So, here’s your sign to not judge a book by its cover!

 Onward travel after 3 days in Venice